netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    Step 1:  Administrators (or the Orchestrator) configure an SDN
       controller with network-level ACLs using the YANG module defined in {{sec-UCL}}.
+An example of this is provided in {{controller-ucl}}.

    Step 2:  When a user first logs onto the network, the user is
       required to be authenticated (e.g., using user name and password) at the NAS.

    Step 3:  The authentication request is then relayed to the AAA server
-      using RADIUS {{!RFC2865}}.
+      using protocols like RADIUS {{!RFC2865}}.
 It is assumed that the AAA server has been appropriately configured to store user credentials, e.g., user name, password, group information and other user attributes.
       If the authentication request succeeds, the user is placed in a user-group which is returned to the network access server as the authentication result (see {{sec-radius}}).
-      If the authentication fails, the user is not assigned a user- group, which also means that the user has no or limited access permissions for the network (as a fucntion of the local policy).
+      If the authentication fails, the user is not assigned any user- group, which also means that the user has no access; or the user is assigned a special group with very limited access permissions for the network (as a function of the local policy).
 ACLs are enforced so that flows from that IP address are discarded (or rate-limited) by the network.
 In some implementations, AAA server can be integrated with an SDN controller.